 Even though full-spectrum CBD vape cartridges have a minimal amount of THC in them (0.3% or less), it can still be enough to detect for dogs trained to smell THC.
 However, since CBD products, like vape cartridges, are 100% federally legal, there is no need to be paranoid when enjoying your vape pen at home or in public.

 Trainers can train drug dogs to locate CBD.
 However, since CBD products are federally legal, law enforcement doesn’t search for CBD.
 Like prescription medication and other health and wellness products used by people to advance their soundness, CBD products like CBD carts are something that dogs are not trained to smell, since they are not illegal.

 However, drug dogs trained to detect marijuana will find it hard to distinguish between marijuana and It’s less intoxicating and federally legal plant cousin, hemp.
 Since police dogs are trained to smell THC in marijuana, many of these dogs cannot be untrained as a result.
 Unfortunately, narcotics officers cannot teach an old dog new tricks.

 The 2018 Farm Bill made hemp federally legal.
 All CBD products are hemp-derived and produced in cooperation with the strict standards established by the Farm Bill.

 CBD products can contain a minimal amount of THC.
 However, the amount is at or below the federally allowed 0.3% THC.
 The next time you decide to buy CBD products, like vape pens and cartridges, rest assured knowing they are 100% legal.

-Recent years have seen many companies enter the cannabis market with several CBD products of varying potency and quality.
+Recent years have seen many companies enter the cannabis market with different types of several CBD products of varying potency and quality.
 The rush for profit has led to the packaging of these products being improperly labeled.